-To keep hair smelling nice... be very particular about the shampoo you use!
+To keep hair smelling nice...
+Japanese women are very particular about the shampoo you use!

-First we learn how they keep their hair smelling nice.
+First we learn how Japanese women keep their hair smelling nice.
 It seems for hair-care items, the most important thing is getting products with added fragrance.

 "For shampoos, you want something that has a nice, light fragrance, but nothing too strong."
 (Age 32/Part-time worker)

 "I prefer to use shampoos with long-lasting fragrances."
 (Age 21/University student)